Time: 10 minutes

 Time: 30 minutes

-Method: Mix the masa harina with the salt and warm water then form into a big ball with your hands.
+For the tacos: Mix the masa harina with the salt and warm water then form into a big ball with your hands.
 The dough should be firm and springy not dry or super sticky.
 Keep the dough in a bowl and cover and leave for 20 minutes.
 After leaving the dough, start to make little 'golf ball' sized balls with the dough, then pop a ball between two plastic food bags then flatten them in to a circle.
 You can use a tortilla press but don't worry if you don't have one, use the bottom of a large plate and that works just as good.
 Once flattened, pop one on the pan and heat between 30 seconds to a minute.
 Swap sides when the tortilla starts to puff up.
 Then repeat.

 The filling is super easy, you could actually just put in anything you fancied.
 I went with what I had in the house... peppers, mushrooms fried with cajun and hot paprika.
 Then topped with bacon and scrambled egg.
-Also don't forget the coriander for the Mexican touch and the Sriracha for the heat.
+Also don't forget the coriander for the Mexican touch and the sriracha for the heat.

 Time: 35 minutes

-Method: An omelette without any eggs!
+An omelette without any eggs!
 Grab a mixing bowl and throw in the ingredients for the omelette, not including the oil.
 Creating a thickish batter.
 Heat a flat pan with a little oil.
 Cook like you'd cook pancakes until both sides are golden.
 For the eggs just sprinkle some salt, pepper and turmeric on top.

 Time: 15 - 30 minutes (depending on if you make your own harissa)